 If you click the i button next to the Preview Size menu in Preview mode, you'll see a note with a link describing an Adobe tool named Edge Inspect.
 Edge Inspect lets you use a Chrome browser extension to connect mobile devices to your computer, and then sync them with content viewed in your desktop Chrome browser.

-With Edge Inspect, you can use Chrome and the Preview in Browser option in Muse to view a site on your desktop, and the same page is also automatically displayed on the connected devices.
+With Edge Inspect, you can use Chrome and the Preview in Browser option in Adobe Muse to view a site on your desktop, and the same page is also automatically displayed on the connected devices.
 (Be sure to set Chrome as your default browser).
-To learn more about working with Edge Inspect, visit the Edge Inspect Product page.

 If desired, you can also purchase a third-party tool named Reflection, which enables you to see an emulation of your device (which is connected using the same network connection) appear on your desktop computer screen.
 While using your smartphone or tablet to navigate a site, the emulator mirrors the touch screen of your device.